Intelix8996/cdm-project/docs/platform-description.md

 # Demonstration

-In this section we will describe our demonstation setup.
+In this section we will describe our demonstration setup.

 ## Project Overview